 10 fun things to do with a baby under one year old:

-- 2Tummy Time.Spending time on their stomach is essential for babies to learn motor skills and build neck strength.
+- 2Spending time on their stomach is essential for babies to learn motor skills and build neck strength.
 Make tummy time fun by placing toys near your baby.
-You can also play games with your child on their tummy, like leafing through a book together or "flying" on mommy or daddy's legs.Advertisement
+You can also play games with your child on their tummy, like leafing through a book together or "flying" on mommy or daddy's legs.Tummy Time.Advertisement

 10 fun things to do with a baby 1-2 years old

-- 10Play dress-up.You may have seen your kid trying to put on clothes already.
+- 10You may have seen your kid trying to put on clothes already.
 Encourage this by giving her an interesting selection of clothes.
-Costumes or even just your own oversized clothes are fun to try on and parade around in!Advertisement
+Costumes or even just your own oversized clothes are fun to try on and parade around in!Play dress-up.Advertisement

 - Patrick Jayne and Thomas - Baby playing

 - Mattbuck - Rain on the window of East Midlands Trains 158847 in Grantham